alex3165/react-mapbox-gl/docs/API.md

 ----------
 # Layer
 Create a new Mapbox layer and create all the sources depending on the children `Feature` components.
+Layer also create a source if no sourceId is passed.

 If you change the value of the paint or the layout property of the layer, it will automatically update this property using respectively either `setLayoutProperty` or `setPaintProperty`.
 > Only work with the first depth of the object.